The Ultimate Hoshin Kanri X Matrix Guide

 Here is a link to another article to read more about the elements of the strategy.

-The second purpose of the X matrix is execution management, especially if real-time status and progress are displayed directly in the matrix.
-Nevertheless, it is a best practice to start each review meeting by reviewing the X matrix and then deep-diving into possible focus areas.
+The second purpose is execution management, particularly if real-time progress appears directly in the matrix.
+Best practices suggest reviewing the X Matrix in each meeting and then diving into focus areas.

 Components of the X Matrix

-This picture illustrates the dimensions of the X matrix: long-term objectives, annual objectives, improvement projects, and KPIs.
-It also visualizes the correlations of each element.
+Diagram of X matrix showing four dimensions: long-term objectives, annual objectives, improvement projects, and KPIs, with visualized correlations between each element.

 This picture illustrates the X matrix and below you can find descriptions and instructions for each numbered point.